michbeck100/pv-monitoring/README.md

 The current setup assumes that it's running on an ARM based architecture.
 If you are using x86 hardware, make sure to use the official image as described [here](https://github.com/grafana/grafana-image-renderer#run-in-docker).

+### modbus-proxy
+For modbus connections to the inverter you must set the ip address at [modbus-proxy.yml](modbus-proxy%2Fmodbus-proxy.yml).

+For non-modbus connections just remove the modbus-proxy part from [docker-compose.yml](docker-compose.yml#L91) and configure SunGather accordingly.

 ### SunGather
-You must set your inverters ip address at [sungather/config.yaml](sungather%2Fconfig.yaml).
+If you don't use the modbus-proxy connection, you must set your inverters ip address at [sungather/config.yaml](sungather%2Fconfig.yaml) and set the connection type accordingly.
 For additional configuration of SunGather please see the project website.

 ### evcc
 evcc is configured to get the inverter data by mqtt.
 So there is no change needed.